 A good EntHF183 duplex dPCR run should result in relatively high number of accepted droplets (ca. 10000-17000) and relatively large difference (ca. 5000) between fluorescence values for negative and positive droplets7.
 Unusually low number of droplets likely indicates issues in the droplet generation process, and a cutoff of 10000 droplets is suggested based on empirical data from the droplet dPCR system used in this article.
 A weaker separation (i.e. smaller fluorescence difference) between positive and negative droplets may indicate inhibition or degraded probes7.

-Overall, the EntHF183 duplex dPCR assay produces highly comparable results to that from simplex qPCR when qPCR is corrected and there is no inhibition7.
+Overall, the EntHF183 duplex dPCR assay produces highly comparable results to that from simplex qPCR when qPCR is corrected for biases associated with standards and there is no inhibition7.
 Results from the EntHF183 duplex dPCR assay and the corresponding simplex dPCR assays are highly consistent and often indistinguishable between the two formats7 (Figure 1).
 Additionally, the dPCR assay can also tolerate inhibitor concentrations one to two orders of magnitude higher than that tolerated by its qPCR counterparts7 (Figure 2).

 Figure Legends